Weng-lab-NIH/CD8_aging_figure_scripts/README.md

 **Notebook 2** contains code for generating linear models examining how the 9 CD8 subpopulations change over time, creating an expression heatmap for the 50 most-changed genes by age, and creating a network plot of functional changes associated with age and associated genes for Figure 2.

-**Notebook 3** contains code for statistically testing whether genes are changing in number of expressing cells and/or average expression level per cell, and plotting representative examples.
-It also contains code for gene set enrichment analysis (GSEA), and the corresponding bubble plot for Figures 3 and 4.
+**Notebook 3_4** contains code for statistically testing whether genes are changing in number of expressing cells and/or average expression level per cell, and plotting representative examples.
+It also contains code for gene set enrichment analysis (GSEA), and the corresponding bubble plots for Figures 3 and 4.

-**Notebook 4** contains code for plotting the results of our age-prediction machine learning model on our training data, our validiation data, and an external test dataset for Figure 5.
-It also contains code for plotting the result of our mutation burden analysis (Figure 6), and the results of applying the age-predicition model to CD8+ T-Cells from HIV patients as well as CAR T Cells.
+**Notebook 5** contains code for both ******training****** and plotting the results of our age-prediction machine learning model on our training data, our validiation data, and an external test dataset for Figure 5.

+**Notebook 6** compares the predicted ages of each CD8 T cell subset with chronological age, as well as mutation burden.
+Mutation burden was calculated using the [USCMD](https://github.com/Weng-lab-NIH/USCMD) method.

+**Notebook 7** Calculates the results of applying the age-prediction model to CD8+ T cells from HIV patients as well as CAR T Cells.